MattBunch/Digital-Rain-Project/DEVLOG.md

 ### 19/08/2020

-This core of this program was written while I was learning JS with a few days experience coming from a background in Java, mostly completed on 18/08/20 and 19/08/20.
+The core of this program was written while I was learning JS with a few days experience coming from a background in Java, mostly completed on 18/08/20 and 19/08/20.
 I took a project I had written in Java and converted it into JS, this is why the program is very OOP-orientated with the `MatrixString` class, rather than drawing strings in a functional programming style.
 I even had the `MatrixString` class written like a Java class with getters and setters.
 This really created complication because I forgot to add the brackets to the get methods in my `show()` function within the matrixString objects and it wasn't animating for a long time.

 I am also unhappy with the method of drawing the animation with the `SetInterval()` method, if I was going to redo this project I would use `requestAnimationFrame()`.